More "Senior" (F1)

 who taught Chris the art.
 Frank Howlett was the starter at the Staines track in 1958.
 Chris

-still remembers the joy of Victory 46 years ago, AND the next morning's
+still remembers the joy of world final Victory 50 years ago, AND the next morning's

 about that generation of drivers.